-In 2020, we recorded a cash patronage of \$6 thousand from Farm Credit Foundations, the organization that provides our payroll and human resource services, which will be paid in the following year.
-This compares with \$6 thousand recorded in 2019 and \$4 thousand in 2018.
+We recorded a cash patronage of \$11 thousand from Farm Credit Foundations during 2021, the organization that provides our payroll and human resource services, which will be paid in the following year.
+This compares with \$6 thousand recorded in both 2020 and 2019.
 Patronage from Farm Credit Foundations and CoBank is included in patronage distribution from Farm Credit institutions on the Consolidated Statement of Comprehensive Income.

-We received a refund of \$47 thousand during 2020, \$50 thousand during 2019, and \$136 thousand during 2018 from Farm Credit System Insurance Corporation (FCSIC).
+We received a refund of \$47 thousand during 2020 and \$50 thousand during 2019 from FCSIC.
+No such refund was received in 2021.
 The FCSIC refund is our portion of excess funds above the secure base amount in the FCSIC Allocated Insurance Reserve Accounts.

-We received mineral income of \$95 thousand during 2020, which is distributed to us quarterly by CoBank.
-Mineral income decreased from \$141 thousand in 2019 and \$129 thousand in 2018.
-The decrease is attributed to the rapid oil demand destruction caused by the pandemic, plummeting crude oil prices, low natural gas prices, and decreased drilling activity and production.
+We received mineral income of \$140 thousand during 2021, which is distributed to us quarterly by CoBank.
+Mineral income increased from \$95 thousand in 2020 compared with \$141 thousand in 2019.
+The increase in 2021 is reflective of the higher oil and gas commodity prices paid on production during the year.